-PSHE - Long Term Plan - 2020/2 :1 Key Health and Wellbeing Relationships Living in the Wider World Year Autumn 1 umn 1 Autumn 2 pring 1 Spring 2 Summer 1 Summer 2 7 RSE (Relationships and Sex Education) Healthy Friendships British Values onl ce - social media and line safety 6 weeks instead of 3) Personal Safety Bullying and Abuse Knife Crime Healthy lifestyles, healthy minds including sleep, nutirition, exercise, hygiene, dental health, body image and coping strategies 8 Online Safety - Understand a range or ways to use technology safely, respectfully responsibly and securely, including protecting their online lidentity and privacy.
-Recognise inappropriate content. contact and conduct, and know how to repo concerns Mental and emotional well-being Careers Managing loss incl. bereavement, separation and divorce Peer pressure incl. tobacco, alcohol, drugs, online gambling Building Resilience Against Radicalisation and Extremism RSE (Relationships and Sex Education) Equality - defying stereotypes.
+P SHE - Long Term Plan - 2022/23 Key Health and Wellbeing Relationships Living in the Wider World Year ear Autumn 1 Autumn 2 Sprin ng 1 Spring 2 Summer 1 Summer 2 7 Well-being - The Wiseman Way & respecting equality including healthy friendships including sleep, hygiene, dental he es, healthy minds nutirition, exercise, alth, body image and strategies Media Influence - fake news, role models, social media and self-esteem Character Building Personal Safety British Values 1 lesson - understandin all values - focus on parliament Bullying and Abuse 8 Mental and emotional well-being Careers Managing loss incl. bereavement, separation and divorce Online Safety - Recognise inappropriate content, contact and conduct, and know how to report concerns incl. gaming The Equality Act Peer pressure incl. tobacco, alcohol, drugs, online gambling RSE (Relationships and Sex Education) Equality - defying stereotypes.
 Challenging stereotypes based on sex, gender, sexual orientation and disability Different faiths and cultural diversity.
 Improving understanding of and showing respect.
 Celebrate diversity.
 Global community.
-9 Building Resilience Against Gangs and County Lines (moved from Year 10) Bullying and Abuse Peer on peer abuse Faith Based Abuse Media Influence 2 social medi and e-safet - Forced How to identify and access appropriate advice and support incl.
-DV (Domestic Violence, Gender Based Violence Careers: options choices How to respond in an emergency, including administering first aid emergency, including 10 Knife crime and carrying offensive weapons Mental and emotional well-being h Legal and i llegal substances Online Safety - To understand how changes in technology affect safety, including new ways to protect their online privacy and identity How to report a range of concerns Economic well-being Incl. gambling. understanding personal debt, credit and debit, being entrepreneurial etc. det.
-11 Exam stress and anxiety - ways of coping Building Resilience Agains Extremism & Intolerance
+9 Building Resilience Against Gangs and County Lines Preventing Involvement in Serious or Organised Crime Bullying a Careers: options choices hild abuse rassment First Aid How to respond in an emergency, including administering first aid Healthy relationships incl.
+Prevent - Forced Marriage How to identify and access appropriate advice and support incl.
+DV (Domestic Violence, Gender Based Violence s and Sex Education) nate relationships and STIs 10 Mental and emotional well-being Knife Crime and Offensive Weapons Online Safety Legal and illegal substances Economic v incl. gambling, understa credit and debit, being anding personal debt, sexual relationships, CSE, M, HBV 11 Exam stress and anxiety - ways of coping silience Against & Intolerance Careers - rights and responsibilities at work Transition - life beyond Cardinal Wiseman Catholic School

 - In the News once a week, every child is taught about a current news story to learn more about the world we live in.
-Pupils are given time to express their thoughts and opinions as well as having time to listen to one another; - Assemblies cover a range of topics and themes; - Careers we offer a huge range of careers based opportunities including: - Work Experience in Year 10 - Trips to universities and colleges - One-to-one careers guidance with a trained careers advisor - Careers lessons during PSHE - Careers Fair - RSE (Relationships and Sex Education) this becomes compulsory for all schools in Sept 2020.
+Pupils are given time to express their thoughts and opinions as well as having time to listen to one another; - · Assemblies cover a range of topics and themes; - · Careers we offer a huge range of careers based opportunities including: - ✓ Work Experience in Year 10 - ✓ Trips to universities and colleges - ✓ One-to-one careers guidance with a trained careers advisor - ✓ Careers lessons during PSHE - ✓ Careers Fair - RSE (Relationships and Sex Education) this becomes compulsory for all schools in Sept 2020.
 This is taught through RE, Science and PSHE lessons.
 Our RSE curriculum is mapped across all year groups to ensure that content taught is age appropriate.
 Furthermore, it is taught with careful consideration of our Catholic values. - Rewards we reward and praise our pupils for their personal achievements in many ways including merits, end of term awards assemblies and the end of year Awards Ceremony at The Holte Suite (AVFC).